 John Kosolcharoen: And that brings up a good point because if there are no live cells, if you try to culture it nothing will grow.
 Right?

-Rafael Gonzalez: Nothing would adhere either.
+Dr. Rafael G.: Nothing would adhere either.

-Margaret Coutts: Yeah.
+Dr. Margaret Coutts: Yeah.

 John Kosolcharoen: Nothing would adhere, nothing would grow.

-Margaret Coutts: I would be really amazing if I could take dead cells and make them [inaudible].
+Dr. Margaret Coutts: I would be really amazing if I could take dead cells and make them [inaudible].

 John Kosolcharoen: But Margaret that’s kind of the second point, that what you’re doing at the lab right now, yes you see viability, you do the testing, you count the cells, we’re saying there’s viability.
 Can you tell us what you’re doing now at the lab with growing these cells, that you are, and why you’re doing that?

 John Kosolcharoen: Right.

-Margaret Coutts: Right now we’re very excited about culturing out [inaudible] stem cells using a selective media for those and we’ll get counts and we’ll try differentiating them into different lineages,
+Dr. Margaret Coutts: Right now we’re very excited about culturing out [inaudible] stem cells using a selective media for those and we’ll get counts and we’ll try differentiating them into different lineages,

 cartilage, bone, fat, we can do tendon.
 And doing a flow analysis to really be certain that these fit the complete definition of MSC.